 What is your definition of an Armed Forces Charity?

-We would expect to fund charities or CICs that are established specifically to support past and present members of the armed forces and their families, that is, the armed forces community.
-Your charitable objectives must specifically state that your beneficiaries are members of the Armed Forces Community.
+We would expect to fund charities or CICs that have demonstrated to our satisfaction that they are primarily supporting past and present members of the armed forces and their families, that is, the armed forces community.